Angle of Attack

 Drag

-The aerodynamic force that resists motion through the air.
-Drag usually rises with both angle of attack and flap deflection, and it rises sharply once the wing approaches stall.
+The aerodynamic force that acts parallel to the relative wind and opposes the motion of the wing through the air.
+Drag increases with angle of attack and flap deflection.

 Stall